Former Pakistani Prime Minister Imran Khan accuses General Bajwa of playing a double game against his government - ExBulletin

 General Bajwa, 61, retired on November 29 after being granted a three-year extension in 2019 by then-Prime Minister Khan, who has proven to be Pakistan’s military’s biggest critic.

-Nawaz Sharif, who was disqualified and imprisoned when Bajwa was army chief, also criticized him by name at public rallies a few times.
+Nawaz Sharif, who was disqualified and imprisoned when Bajwa was army chief, also criticized him by name at public rallies on several occasions.

 In his farewell speech last week, General Bajwa said his decision to keep the military establishment “apolitical” will protect it from the “vicissitudes of politics” in the coup-prone country.